SwissCovid/swisscovid-doc/crowdnotifier/02-qrcode-format.md

 ### VenueType

 The venue type is used to distinguish two types of venues.
-For a venue type USER_QR_CODE the SwissCovid app implements the [Server-Based CrowdNotifier](https://crowdnotifier.readthedocs.io/en/latest/server-based.html) where an individual user present at a venue can trigger a notification by entering the covidcode in the app.
+For a venue type `USER_QR_CODE` the SwissCovid app implements [Server-Based CrowdNotifier](https://crowdnotifier.readthedocs.io/en/latest/server-based.html).
+For these venues, a individual user that is present and is later diagnosed positive can themselves trigger notifications after entering a valid CovidCode.
 This is implemented in SwissCovid 2.0.

 The venue type CONTACT_TRACING_QR_CODE would be used for bigger events, where a health authority decides when users should be notified as described in [Basic CrowdNotifier](https://crowdnotifier.readthedocs.io/en/latest/basic.html).
 This is not yet implemented in SwissCovid 2.0.

 ### Checkout Delays

-With `automaticCheckoutDelaylMs` the maximum check-in duration can be defined for each venue.
-It is not possible to be checked in longer than this duration and if the user did not check-out, the app will automatically check-out the user.
-To warn the user, that there is an automatic checkout coming up, after `checkoutWarningDelayMs` a notification is shown to the user that reminds to check-out.
-Both those configuration values need to be provided in milliseconds and `checkoutWarningDelayMs` must be smaller than `automaticCheckoutDelaylMs`.
+The value `automaticCheckoutDelaylMs` determines the maximum check-in duration for each venue.
+It is not possible to be checked in longer than this duration.
+If the user did not check out before the maximum duration is over, the app will automatically do so.
+To warn the user that there is an automatic checkout coming up, after `checkoutWarningDelayMs` the app shows a notification to users to remind them to check out.
+Both those configuration values are in milliseconds.
+The value `checkoutWarningDelayMs` must be smaller than `automaticCheckoutDelaylMs`.
 When generating QR-Codes from the SwissCovid app the following default values are used:
 - `checkoutWarningDelayMs = 1000 * 60 * 60 * 8` (8 hours)
 - `automaticCheckoutDelaylMs = 1000 * 60 * 60 * 12` (12 hours)

 ### Reminder Options

 Upon check-in the user can choose to get a reminder notification on when to check-out.
 The options the user can choose from are encoded in the `reminderDelayOptionsMs`.
-The app will always show an 'OFF' option and the first four values of `reminderDelayOptionsMs` that are larger than zero.
+The app will always show an 'OFF' option and the first three values of `reminderDelayOptionsMs` that are larger than zero as well as an option for a custom reminder time.
 If the filtered array of `reminderDelayOptionsMs` is empty the default options are used.
 These default options are also set when generating a QR-Code from the SwissCovid app.
 The default reminder options are:
 - `1000 * 60 * 30` (30 min)
 - `1000 * 60 * 60` (1h)
 - `1000 * 60 * 60 * 2` (2h)
-- `1000 * 60 * 60 * 4` (4h)